Biometric Authentication

 This also includes the following:

-For the year 2022, here is a cybersecurity hygiene checklist for businesses.
+For the year 2022, here is cybersecurity hygiene checklist for businesses.

-The 7 components of a cybersecurity culture at the workplace
+The components of cybersecurity culture at the workplace

 The following are the top five password hygiene techniques and best practices.